Running Interactive Scripts

 Debugging these issues is not easy, because all these calls between Python and JavaScript get pretty complicated.
 Because these bugs are hard, it’s worth approaching debugging systematically and gathering a lot of information before attempting a fix.

-Returning handles
+Returning Handles

 So far, JavaScript evaluation is fun but useless, because JavaScript can’t make any kinds of modifications to the page itself.
 (Why even run JavaScript if it can’t do anything besides print?
 Who looks at a browser’s console output?)
 We need to allow JavaScript to modify the page.